lakscastro/stupidblocker/README.md

 A stupid **chrome** extension to avoid my `ctrl + t` procrastination sessions

 Any hostname (google.com, twitter.com, etc.) added here will be block listed and then redirected to a gist I created when they are loaded into current tab

+## How to use

+- Add a hostname in the pop-up input + button
+- Remove a hostname by double clicking it

 ## How it looks like